 TRAVEL & TOURISM INDUSTRY COWORKING

-What is a coworking space?
+What is a coworking space or flexible workspace?
 Offerings vary greatly, but fundamentally they are offices that provide the short-term leasing of desks or private offices in an environment where other resources, such as meeting rooms and kitchens, are shared.
-Individuals and companies utilise these to escape the home office, to avoid leasing commitments, to hold meetings, hold a professional address or a variety of other uses.
+Individuals and companies utilise these to escape the home office, to avoid long-term leasing commitments, to hold meetings, hold a professional address or a variety of other uses.

 There's nothing new here, no reinventing of the wheel.
-Companies and people have been sharing spaces since forever, but the concept of coworking spaces providing more than just desks and chairs has experienced mind-boggling growth in recent years.
+Companies and people have been sharing spaces since forever, but the concept of coworking or flexible spaces providing more than just desks and chairs has experienced mind-boggling growth in recent years.

 Coworking spaces differ from more traditional serviced offices with a focus on a warm and welcoming environment where learning and collaboration happens, friends can be made and happiness goes upwards.
 In fact, 89% of people using coworking spaces report being happier for it.

 It’s good news for companies too.
 Coworking is a very cost-effective alternative to taking on long-term leases and other liabilities, especially when a presence is needed in a new city or when future staffing requirements are uncertain.
 There are no headaches of leases, insurance, maintenance and utilities, and less liabilities on your balance sheet.

 It’s because of these factors - and many more - that coworking continues to grow at an astonishing rate.
-Sydney alone has more than 100 spaces with another opening every 23 days, in Melbourne it's 20 days and Australia & New Zealand rank in the top 6 of countries of coworking growth.
+Pre-COVID Sydney alone had more than 100 spaces with another opening every 23 days, in Melbourne it was 20 days and Australia & New Zealand rank in the top 6 of countries of coworking growth.

 We’re doing something different.
 Coworking in its purest form began as an alternative working environment, with an aim of bringing people together within their community.
 And as it becomes more popular on a global scale, we believe that the fields of travel, tourism, hospitality, aviation and others would be better served around being around each other, where meaningful connections, contacts and friends can be made.